Attack on Saudi oil sites raises risks amid US-Iran tension

 “The main point for Iran, in my opinion, is not necessarily to derail a meeting between Trump and Rouhani but to increase its leverage ahead of it,” said Michael Horowitz, the head of intelligence at the Bahrain-based risk management firm Le Beck International.
 “By carrying out such a major attack, Iran wants to send the message that the only way to decrease tensions is to comply with its demands regarding sanctions relief.”

-However, he warned there could be a danger for Iran “overplaying” its hand.
+However, he warned there could be a danger of Iran “overplaying” its hand.

 “There will be no political benefit for Trump in a meeting with Rouhani if this meeting sends the message that the U.S. simply surrendered to Iranian demands,” he said.

-There was no immediate impact on global oil prices from the attacks as markets were closed for the weekend.
-Benchmark Brent crude had been trading at just above $60 a barrel.
-Analysts, however, anticipate a spike in oil prices when markets reopen Monday in response to the attack.
+Before Saturdays, attack, benchmark Brent crude had been trading at just above $60 a barrel, but analysts anticipated a spike in oil prices when markets reopen Monday

-Associated Press writers Amir Vahdat in Tehran, Iran; Aya Batrawy in Dubai, United Arab Emirates; Bassem Mroue in Beirut and Samy Magdy in Cairo contributed to this report.